Robin-WZQ/Robin-WZQ.github.io/_pages/about.md

 [Dysca: A Dynamic and Scalable Benchmark for Evaluating Perception Ability of LVLMs](https://openreview.net/forum?id=bU1JOvdXXK)

  Jie Zhang, **Zhongqi Wang**, Mengqi Lei, Zheng Yuan, Bei Yan, Shiguang Shan, Xilin Chen.
-(First student author)
+(Student first author)
 - A benchmark that is able to dynamically generate the test data that users need and is easily to scale up to to new subtasks and scenarios.
 - Dysca aims to testing LVLMs’ performance on diverse styles, 4 image scenarios and 3 question types, reporting the 20 perceptual subtasks performance of 26 mainstream LVLMs, including GPT-4o and Gemini-1.5-Pro.